adityatech410/Financial-Chatbot/README.md

 This includes a simple chatbot application in finanace And following is a sample question.
 I have not been thoroghly gone through NLP and thats why when i saw the versatility after complying the chatgpt-3 bot to my vscode, I quickly realised i can do this without NLP as well.
 After a few tries i got this simple one.

-# Q - Tell me my expenditure and tell me how should i optimse it.
-Analyze your spending patterns:
+# Q - Tell me my expenditure and tell me how should i optimse it and Analyze the spending patterns:

 # Answer - Based on the data,
 1. the categories with significant expenses are: